aws-amplify/docs/docs/cli/usage/mock.md

 AWS_SECRET_ACCESS_KEY=fake
 API_<api name>_<model>TABLE_NAME=<model>Table
 ```
-Ensure that you replace `<api name>` with the name of your API and `<model>` with the name of your model.
-The environment variable name should also be all caps.
-For example, if you have an API named "FlightStats" and a model defined as `type Airplane @model {...}` then then last line of the `.env` file should be:
+Replace `<api name>` with the name of your API and `<model>` with the name of your model.
+The environment variable name should be all capitalized.
+For example, if you have an API named "FlightStats" and a model defined as `type Airplane @model {...}`, then then last line of the `.env` file should be:
 ```
 API_FLIGHTSTATS_AIRPLANETABLE_NAME=AirplaneTable
 ```

-With the above `.env` configuration, you can then configure the DynamoDB call within the function as follows:
+2. Configure the DynamoDB client in your function as follows:
 ```javascript
 const ddb = new aws.DynamoDB.DocumentClient({
     endpoint: process.env.DDB_ENDPOINT,